-Dr. Alfred O. Bonati, owner of the Bonati Institute in Hudson, Florida, has been subject to numerous lawsuits throughout the last decade.
-Most recently, the doctor was ordered to pay $12 million to a man who was paralyzed by a series of unnecessary surgeries.
+Dr. Alfred Bonati, the owner of the Bonati Institute in Hudson, Florida, has been subject to numerous lawsuits throughout the last decade.
+Most recently, the doctor was ordered to pay $12 million to a man who was paralyzed by a series of unnecessary Bonati spine procedures.

 The couple alleged that the doctor performed eight unnecessary, dangerous, and excessively expensive surgeries on Clark to collect insurance money.
 Bonati has been subject to similar litigation since the early 1990s.
 In 1996, Bonati declared bankruptcy during a malpractice trial, which ended in 2001 to a sum of $8 million.
 Bonati admitted no liability.

 In 2002, the Florida Board of Medicine investigated several complaints regarding Bonati.
 The Board later allowed Bonati to continue his practice under the supervision of another surgeon, a stipulation that ended in 2005.
 In 2009 in federal court, a woman sued Bonati for performing 13 surgeries in seven months.
 The surgeon’s spokespeople stated that Bonati and his team have performed upwards of 35,000 surgeries throughout his career.

 Another patient, Kathy Scott, underwent an operation that caused severe hemorrhaging and permanently paralyzed her.
 Despite the complications, Scott was not transferred to a hospital or intensive care unit.
 Instead, she was left in the recovery room in the Bonati Institute, unable to feel or move her legs.
 Bonati told Scott’s husband that he did not think a transfer was necessary.
 He then recommended that she undergo additional surgeries.